zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-deploy-nextcloud/tutorial/deploy-nextcloud-a1.md

 Once the instance has been created with Oracle Linux 8.x, we can install the `container-tools` package to prepare our instance with the required tools to deploy containerized workloads.

 1. Login to the instance using SSH.
 Use the key you either generated or provided during the instance creation step.
-The default username for instances using the Oracle Linux operating system is `opc`.
+The default username for instances running on the Oracle Linux operating system is `opc`.

 1. Install the `container-tools` module that pulls in all the tools required to work with containers.
     ```